Debaltseve: World War II

-On December 15 after multiple air raids supported by attacks of fresh infantry and motorized units, the enemy pressed the position of the 74th Infantry Division and fully occupied Debaltseve.
-However, some pockets of resistance in the city did not abate until December 22 when the soldiers of the 74th Division, the 95th NKVD Regiment and separate parts of the 71st Brigade burst in Debaltseve and captured the city.
-German troops suffered heavy losses in personnel; staff documents of the 117th Infantry Regiment were seized, as well as its banner, a war diary and record materials of personnel, and Iron Crosses meant for keeping up the fighting spirit of the German soldiers.
+On December 15 after multiple air raids supported by attacks of fresh infantry and motorized units, Germany pressed the position of the 74th Infantry Division and fully occupied Debaltseve.
+However, some pockets of resistance in the city did not abate until 22 December when the soldiers of the 74th Division, the 95th NKVD Regiment and separate parts of the 71st Brigade burst in Debaltseve and captured the city.
+German troops suffered heavy losses; staff documents of the 117th Infantry Regiment were seized, as well as its banner, a war diary and record materials of personnel, and Iron Crosses meant for keeping up the fighting spirit of the German soldiers.

 But the German Army could not accept the loss of an important railway junction and brought up fresh reserves.
-Therefore, from December 23 to December 26 they continuously attacked Soviet troops which failed to fortify its position in the city.
+Therefore, from 23 December to 26 December they continuously attacked Soviet troops which failed to fortify its position in the city.
 The fighting went on day and night.
 Soviet soldiers were fiercely fighting for each stone building.
 Fierce fighting took place near the military camp in the area of the district called The First Platform.
-On December 26 Soviet soldiers of the 74th Infantry Division were ordered to leave the city.
+On 26 December Soviet soldiers of the 74th Infantry Division were ordered to leave the city.
 Together with fighters from the 71st Brigade they left Debaltseve, took up and strengthened defensive positions at a height of 326.6 m, near the Tolstova settlement.
-The 95th NKVD Regiment remained there until March 1, 1942.
+The 95th NKVD Regiment remained there until 1 March 1942.

 The fighting on the front line which went across the eastern boundary of Debaltseve did not stop even at the beginning of January 1942.
 The 176th Infantry Division went into the offensive, and captured settlements Komisarivka and Oktyabrskiy.
 Again street battles, as well as sniper fire, broke out in the city.
 Again Soviet troops were forced to retreat, fortified their positions along the eastern boundary of the city on the already controlled heights of a forest ravine.
 Here, the front line was stabilized until the summer of 1942.

-On September 3, 1943, Debaltseve was captured from Nazi German troops by Soviet units of the Southern Front as a part of Donbas operation:
+On 3 September 1943, Debaltseve was captured from German troops by Soviet units of the Southern Front as a part the Donbas operation.